kaiiam/kblumberg_masters_thesis/thesis/kai_blumberg_msc_thesis.md

 ## 2.1 Model polar datastore creation

+I created

 I assembled an example polar themed datastore from freely available Alfred Wegener Institute for Polar and Marine Research datasets hosted by the data publisher PANGAEA [@pangaea], as well as data from unpublished metagenomes and metatranscriptomes.
 I selected data sets primary from the FRAM [@Soltwedel_2013], and Hausgarten [@Soltwedel_2005] observatory projects and programs.
 I additionally made use of 16S taxonomic and Pfam2GO annotation tables provided courtesy of Josephine Z Rapp, David Probandt, and Matthew Schechter.
-Such metagenomes and metatranscriptomes samples had previously been processed using the BBDuk tool (Version 35.68) from the BBTools suite for read quality control [@Bushnell_bbmap], RNA filtered using SortMeRNA (Version 2.0, 29/11/2014) [@Kopylova_2012], taxonomically classified for 16S ribosomal RNA with the SINA alignment tool (Version 1.2.11, revision 21227) [@Pruesse_2012], ORF-predicted via FragGeneScan tool (Version 1.20) [@Rho_2010], ORF-annotated with PFAM domains via the Ultra-fast Protein domain Classification tool (UProC) (1.2.0) [@Meinicke_2014], and mapped to GO terms using the Pfam2GO annotations page (January 2016 version) available from  http://www.geneontology.org/external2go/pfam2go [@Mitchell_2017].
+Such metagenomes and metatranscriptomes samples had previously been processed using the BBDuk tool (Version 35.68 for metagenomes, Version 36.92 for metatranscriptomes) from the BBTools suite for read quality control [@Bushnell_bbmap], RNA filtered using SortMeRNA (Version 2.0, 29/11/2014) [@Kopylova_2012], taxonomically classified for 16S ribosomal RNA with the SINA alignment tool (Version 1.2.11, revision 21227) [@Pruesse_2012], ORF-predicted via FragGeneScan tool (Version 1.20) [@Rho_2010], ORF-annotated with PFAM domains via the Ultra-fast Protein domain Classification tool (UProC) (1.2.0) [@Meinicke_2014], and mapped to GO terms using the Pfam2GO annotations page (January 2016 version) available from  http://www.geneontology.org/external2go/pfam2go [@Mitchell_2017].
 A list of data sets included in the data store is provided in the appendix **A.2 Model polar datastore creation**.
-The example datastore was created by converting comma separated value (csv) files into the RDF specification [@richard_cyganiak_rdf_2014] turtle format [@david_beckett_rdf_2014], using the script py.1, which makes use of the Apache Anything To Triples (any23) command line *rover* tool [@any23].
+The datastore was created by converting comma separated value (CSV) files into the RDF specification [@richard_cyganiak_rdf_2014] turtle format [@david_beckett_rdf_2014], using the script py.1, which makes use of the Apache Anything To Triples (any23) command line *rover* tool (Version 2.1) [@any23].
 Turtle formatted data along with semantic data annotation files were merged into a single datastore file using the script py.3.

 ## 2.2 Semantic data annotation